-According to the U.S. Bureau of Labor Statistics, California LVNs earn $60,240 on average — some $12,000 per year greater than earnings on the national level.
+According to the U.S. Bureau of Labor Statistics, California LVNs earn a median annual wage of over $60,000 — nearly $15,000 per year greater than earnings on the national level.
 The annual wages for California LVNs may vary by location, reflecting the cost of living in each community.
-For example, an LVN in Bakersfield earns $54,660 per year, while an LVN earns $59,660 in San Luis Obispo-Paso Robles.
+For example, an LVN in Bakersfield about $54,000 per year, while an LVN earns roughly $63,000 in San Luis Obispo-Paso Robles.
 The following chart compares salaries in select California cities along with state and national averages:

 Annual Earnings for Licensed Vocational Nurses in California

 - Allied Healthcare Scholarship ProgramThe State of California’s Allied Healthcare Scholarship awards up to $8,000 per year.
 Scholarship recipients are required to work for one year at a California facility with a demonstrated need for LVNs.

 - Application for Vocational Nurse Licensure by ExaminationThere are multiple qualifying options for LVN licensing in California, including completion of a degree or professional and military experience.
 Find the right option for you on this official page from the California Board of Vocational Nursing and Psychiatric Technicians.